Carey Beebe and a David Rubio Harpsichord in Warsaw - a challenge to maintain

 Carey Beebe is an esteemed Australian harpsichord builder who travels the world for four months of each year visiting places and instruments that do not have access to harpsichord technicians of the highest calibre.
 This may involve trips to Brazil, Panama, Thailand, France, Finland, New Zealand, China, the Netherlands, Malaysia, Argentina, Peru, Canada, United States and now Poland.
 He carries with him all the necessary tools to complete any repairs, restringing, voicing or other adjustments on site.
 Sometimes I feel only an Australian would have the spirit to conceive and carry out such an idea.

-I have a fine and valuable copy of a two manual Flemish eighteenth century instrument by the original esteemed maker and inheritor of the Ruckers tradition, Johan Daniel Dulcken (1736-1769).
 The instrument was commissioned by me in 1978 in the Oxfordshire village of Duns Tew by the late great maker of guitars and luthier (superb viola da gambas and violins) David Rubio (1934-2000) and his team.

 At the time I commissioned it, the harpsichord cost as much as a small house.
 I gave a million English lessons in London to pay for it.
 The Rubio remained in my maisonette in Marylebone in London for 26 years before I moved to Warsaw in 2004.
 I treasure this instrument and play on it mainly Bach, the Couperins and Scarlatti.
+Gustav Leonhardt commissioned two Pascal Taskin French copies from David Rubio on which he recorded magnificent selections of Forqueray and Duphly (the opulent sound was reason I commissioned my instrument).
+The distinguished Dutch harpsichordist Johan Brouwer has a fine collection of Rubio harpsichords (after Taskin, Giusti and Vaudry).
+I felt his Dulcken copy suited my limited talents and was suitable for more than one composer.
+It is perfect for Bach and the less cantabile, Spanish dance and guitar sonatas of Scarlatti as well as giving a masculine spine to the more polyphonic works of Francois Couperin.

-The instrument desperately needed some work as little had been done of any significant order since it was originally made - a few strings replaced, some delrin plectra.
+The harpsichord desperately needed some work as little had been done of any significant order since it was originally made - a few strings replaced, some delrin plectra.
 One cannot allow just anyone loose on such a valuable device with a new replacement value (actually an irreplaceable instrument now) in excess of 40,000 pounds.
 The expense of maintenance (shipping the instrument) to another country was considerable and not justified by my limited talents.
-And so I had put off proper maintenence for years.
-Carey Beebe could manage a side trip to Warsaw from Helsinki but only over the Jubilee weekend so with some reluctance I took advantge of this.
+And so I had put off proper maintenance for years.
+Carey Beebe could manage a side trip to Warsaw from Helsinki but only over the Jubilee weekend so with some reluctance I took advantage of this.

 The work was supremely professional from beginning to end and the instrument utterly transformed over two days.
 It feels as it did when I first took delivery all those years ago.
-Key dip was adjusted, registers that were binding severely were released, much revoicing of the various choirs was done with replacement plectra and other technical points covered.
+Key dip was adjusted, registers that were binding severely were released, much re-voicing of the various choirs was done with replacement plectra and other technical points covered.
 It was not an inexpensive operation (although he was generous towards me in terms of costs) but as Sir Henry Royce once said 'The quality remains although the price is soon forgotten.' or words to that effect.

 I was astonished that no harpsichordists in Poland showed the slightest interest in this rare visit despite knowing of it - well, it is their significant loss.